mohammad-a-immam/weather-comparer/README.md

 ## Deployment
+- Deployed on Azure Static Web Page on above domain.
-- CD implemented and environment set through by GitHub Action when deploying the container. (workflow/yaml)
+- CD implemented and environment set in GitHub Action.
+It was configured on container deployment on azure. (workflow/yml)